This post may contain affiliate links. Please read our disclosure policy.

 Caraway Nonstick Loaf Pan is my go-to for baking anything from yeast bread to simple Banana Bread.
 It’s non-toxic, PTFE and PFOA free, making it a must have kitchen staple.

-How To Store Brioche
+How to Store Brioche Bread

 You can also freeze brioche for several months.
 Simply wrap the baked brioche loaf with plastic wrap and then foil.
-Store in the freezer for up to 3 months.
+Store in the freezer for up to 6 months.

-To bake previously frozen dough, allow to come to room temperature before unwrapping.
+To bake previously frozen brioche dough, allow to come to room temperature before unwrapping.
 Transfer to the baking sheet or loaf pan.
 Bake according to the recipe directions below.

-Recipes Using Brioche Bread
+Recipes Using Brioche

 - Sausage Cranberry Brioche Stuffing is Thanksgiving goals.